code-423n4/2022-06-yieldy/README.md

 - ERC20Upgradeable.sol - only two lines are differen from the OZ version.
 Made _allowances and _totalSupply internal instead of private.
 - ERC20PermitUpgradeable.sol - based of OZ's (token/ERC20/extensions/draft-ERC20Permit.sol).
 Changed to use our own ERC20Upgradeable.sol

+## Potential Protocol concerns

+### Trust Model

+The owner of these contracts will be the ShapeShift DAO's multisig.
+The DAO must be considered a trusted party for these contracts to be valid, otherwise the TOKE rewards could be stolen.
+Also, because these contracts are upgradeable, there is potential for future vulnerabilites to be implemented

 ## Local development

 ### Run Tests